Cyfrin/vscode-aderyn/README.md

 Learn how to run Aderyn on a custom project structure [in this guide](https://cyfrin.gitbook.io/cyfrin-docs/aderyn-vs-code/run-aderyn-on-a-custom-project).

 > ⚠️ Windsurf users must install from vscode marketplace instead of the deault option open-vsx.
 > In settings, set the gallery service URL to `http://marketplace.visualstudio.com/_apis/public/gallery` and the gallery item URL to `https://marketplace.visualstudio.com/items` .
-Then restart your extension before browsing for `Adreyn`
+Then restart your extension before browsing for `Aderyn`

 </br>